lihca.org

 HUD issues a funding competition every 1-2 years for the nation’s $3.6B homeless assistance programs.
 (Note, this is not the funding under the Emergency Shelter Grant program or ESG for emergency shelters, which is distributed by formula.)
 The Continuum of Care (Coc), the community planning and organizing body that runs the competition, submits the funding on behalf of the jurisdiction.
 In many communities, particularly in rural and southern areas of the country, the CoC program is the only source of funding for addressing homelessness.
 (See: Visualizing the Impacts of the President’s FY2026 Budget: Returns to Homelessness and Major Setbacks Could Be Ahead - National Alliance to End Homelessness)

+Last year, appropriators in Congress authorized a 2-year award process, but HUD announced in July its intention to run the competition this year anyway.
 Much of the CoC funding competition is guided by statute.1 Typically, 80%-90% of funding in the competition is statutorily reserved to renew existing grants.
 At least $3.17B of $3.6B would be slated for renewal grants to permanently house and provide supportive services to people with disabilities and households who experience homelessness.
 (See: HUD’s 2024 National Awards Summary)

 HUD funds two primary categories of permanent housing – supportive housing and rapid rehousing.
 Supportive housing is the combination of rental assistance and intensive services targeting people with disabilities and complex needs.
 It has decades of research, establishing it as an evidence-based practice and is a proven, cost-effective solution for people with disabilities and complex health needs who are experiencing or at risk of homelessness.
 It reduces reliance on emergency rooms, jails, and shelters, and helps people achieve stability, health, and independence.
 Rapid rehousing is rental assistance and case management services with a 24-month time limit on assistance, and has been found effective at reducing homelessness with low rates of return to shelter.